 The top 3 things that make me put on weight

 This is not much of a problem if I’m at home, there is always something to do.
 But if I’m at work and for some reason I don’t have an immediate task at hand, the first thing I think about is food.
 I lie to myself and say that I’m going out for a 10 min walk, but that walk is usually to the supermarket.
-And I don’t even scan the isles, I go straight to the biscuits.
+And I don’t even scan the isles; I go straight to the biscuits.
 Hello, Oreos!
-On a really bad week, I can do this 2-3 times and I always eat the whole pack.
+On an awful week, I can do this 2-3 times, and I always eat the whole pack.
 Come on, who eats only the recommended portion?
 A pack of Oreos is around 700 calories.
-5 days of that and I’m up a pound.
+Five days of that and I’m up a pound.
 And you know what?
-Sometimes I eat 2 packs!
+Sometimes I eat two packs!

-Solution: I requested a blender for the office and my wish was granted.
+Solution: I requested a blender for the office, and my wish was granted.
 So now when I’m bored and feeling peckish (especially in the afternoon), I make myself a smoothie or a protein shake.
-I have a carton of soy mylk in the fridge, I bring some fruit from home and I keep a jar with protein powder on my desk.
+I have a carton of soy milk in the fridge, I bring some fruit from home, and I keep a jar of protein powder on my desk.
 Making the shake takes a few minutes of my time and sipping slowly will fill me up and give me something to do.
-If I really want to take a walk to the supermarket, I can convince myself to get some fruit instead of the Oreos.
+If I want to take a walk to the supermarket, I can convince myself to get some fruit instead of the Oreos.
 And now we’re also on a journey to save money, so this is also a motivation to stop shopping for sweets.